 Roslesinforg is an all-Russian organization specializing in the comprehensive solution of forest accounting and forest management tasks in the interests of the state.
-The institution provides a full cycle of services to forestry enterprises, which will help to maximize the efficient and balanced use of Russia's forest resources.
+The institution provides a full cycle of services to forestry enterprises, which will help to maximize the efficient and balanced use of forest resources in Russia.

 Since 2008, we have been conducting a strategic type of forest accounting work - the state forest inventory (GIL).
-We have at our disposal a unique database on the stock, quality and quantity of wood.
+We have a unique database on the stocks, quality and quantity of the wood.